capport-wg/api/draft-ietf-capport-api.md

 Information passed between a client and the user-facing web portal may include a user's personal information, such as a full name and credit card details.
 Therefore, it is important that both the user-facing web portal and the API server that points a client to the web portal are only accessed over encrypted connections.

+It is important to note that although communication to the user-facing web portal requires using TLS, the authentication only validates that the web portal server matches the name in the URI provided by the API server.
+Since this is not a name that a user typed in, the hostname of the web site that would be presented to the user may include "confusable characters" that can mislead the user.
+See Section 12.5 of {{?RFC8264}} for a discussion of confusable characters.

 # IANA Considerations {#iana-section}

 IANA is requested to create a registration for an "application/captive+json" media type ({{iana-json}}) and a registry for fields in that format ({{iana-field-reg}}).